labintsev/ladd-and-weights/paper_en.md

 - Akyon, F.C., Altinuc, S.O. and Temizel, A., 2022, October.
 Slicing aided hyper inference and fine-tuning for small object detection.
 In 2022 IEEE International Conference on Image Processing (ICIP) (pp. 966-970).
 IEEE.
 - Zhang, H., Hao, C., Song, W., Jiang, B. and Li, B., 2023.
 Adaptive slicing-aided hyper inference for small object detection in high-resolution remote sensing images.
 Remote Sensing, 15(5), p.1249.
 - Carranza-García, M., Torres-Mateo, J., Lara-Benítez, P. and García-Gutiérrez, J., 2020.
 On the performance of one-stage and two-stage object detectors in autonomous vehicles using camera data.
 Remote Sensing, 13(1), p.89.
+- Redmon, J., 2016.
+You only look once: Unified, real-time object detection.
+In Proceedings of the IEEE conference on computer vision and pattern recognition.